 This course is designed to teach the participants the basic rules of the sport of racquetball, while introducing them to the fundamental techniques used while playing.
 The course is also intended for the participants to have an enjoyable experience and be able to apply the learned knowledge for future leisure time activities, promoting an active, healthy lifestyle.
 Students will also participate in other activities to promote physical fitness when they are not playing racquetball.
-Core Requirement: Well-Being (p.
-7)
+Core Requirements: Well-Being.
+You will need a Theory course to complete the Well-Being Requirement.